San Francisco finally has a “Coit Tower House” – it only took 86 years…

 …Good thing I decided to test the initial ring design before printing the rest of the tower.
 (Because it didn't fit.)
 Furthermore, in order for us to fit the tower overtop of the pipe, Paul and I had to do quite a bit of woodworking and install a custom power outlet to power tower's hidden lighting system.

-At the time, this came to me as a huge surprise since the initial ring came out near flowless.
-Near, because it did warp at the outer most edge (around perimiter).
-Warping was eventually eliminated from all the future prints by getting a heated silicone bed upgrade and a heat enclosure, as I knew there was no printing this project without these two.
+At the time, this came to me as a huge surprise since the initial ring came out near flawless.
+Near – because it did warp at the outer most edge (around perimeter).
+Warping was eventually eliminated from all the future prints by getting a heated silicone bed upgrade and a heat enclosure, as I knew there was no printing this project without a large enclosure to keep the heat in.
+The best purchase I did for this 3D printer.

 Once I had the printer dialed, I moved on to the next phase of the project – the 4 giant sections of the fluted tower design.